DamonSadraie/HMM/README.md

  ** Since in some problems termination event matters, Termination matrix is also included in the generated Transmission Matrix.

- ** if user wishes define the parameters of the problem without termination event probabilities, he/she would simply
+ ** if user wishes to define the parameters of the problem without termination event probabilities, he/she would simply
     input 1 in (event => end) boxes inside the Transmission matrix.

  ** ofc, (start => end) boxes inside the Transmission matrix should always be 0.